deployKF/website/content/guides/platform/deploykf-gateway.md

         Unless the `--policy=upsert-only` argument is used, external-dns will __delete DNS records__ when a resource is deleted (or changed in a way that would affect the records).
         Records take time to propagate, so you may experience downtime if you delete resources and then recreate them.

-??? steps "Step 2 - Configure External-DNS"
+??? step "Step 2 - Configure External-DNS"

     There are a few ways to configure External-DNS so that it sets DNS records for the deployKF Gateway Service.